DukeRobotics/robosub-ros/onboard/catkin_ws/src/offboard_comms/README.md

 There are two Arduinos handled by the package, one for thrusters and one for the pressure sensor.
 The thruster Arduino runs a ROS node while the pressure Arduino dumps data over serial to the main computer, from which the `data_pub` node publishes the data to ROS.

-Additionally, DVL and IMU interfaces are also handled in `data_pub`.
-The Arduinos are connected to the main computer via USB.

 `offboard_comms` supports functionality for both a single Arduino and multiple Arduinos.
 Multiple Arduinos serve to support hardware that require different serial baud rates.
 This was necessitated by thruster publishers requiring the default 57600 baud while the pressure sensor is (from the factory) optimized for 9600 baud.

 Multiple software serial ports is supported on some Arduinos, but launching both of these nodes independently is not feasable.
 Only one ROS node is currently being run as to avoid issue where the master ROS node loses sync with one or both of the Arduinos.
 Migrating to a RP2040 (Pico) was made, but proved cumbersome for programming purposes, so it was reverted to a Nano Every.